 The Pope's invitation to Anglicans to convert to Roman Catholicism pushed relations between the churches to their lowest point in 150 years, Britain's ambassador to the Vatican warned.

 Francis Campbell also feared a backlash against UK Catholics after the offer to those opposed to women bishops.
+His fears are detailed in the latest US embassy cables released by Wikileaks.

 The comments were made after Archbishop of Canterbury Dr Rowan Williams met Vatican officials last year.